AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 ##### Edges - Required Attributes

-**edge_type_id** -  Like the node_type_id, this is a unique integer to associate an edge to an edge type.
+**edge_type_id** [INT32]-  Like the node_type_id, this is a unique integer to associate an edge to an edge type.
 An edge type has associated attributes, and an edge inherits attributes from its edge type.
 Attributes associated to an edge override attributes inherited from the edge type. edge_type_ids need not be ordered or contiguous, but must be unique.
+If no base node type is used for a particular edge, `-1` value is used.
 A reference implementation might be to use a id-value store, such as a dictionary to associate a edge_type_id with its associated attribute values.

 **source_node_id** - Specifies the sender node id of the connection.
 The "node_population" attribute of this dataset specifies the name of the source node population in which the node is valid.

 **target_node_id** - Specifies the receiver node id of the connection.
 The "node_population" attribute of this dataset specifies the name of the target node population in which the node is valid.

 **edge_group_id** - Assigns each edge to a specific group of edges.